We may earn a commission when you click on the affiliate links in this post.

 - Immediately put the eggs in an ice water bath for 5 minutes and allow the potatoes to cool to room temperature.
 Peel the skin off the potatoes (optional) and dice to use in the recipe.

-Mom’s Best Potato Salad Recipe
+Classic Potato Salad Recipe with Eggs

 Ingredients

-- 5 medium potatoes Yukon Gold or Russet Potatoes
+- 5 medium potatoes, Yukon Gold or Russet Potatoes

 - 1/2 cup mayonnaise